ftsrg-rete/remo-lecture-notes/docs/lab7.md

 # Task 1

-Given an electronic component with failure rate 0.0005 failures/hour, how long can its repair last on average to satisfy the availability requirement of being down for at most 24 hours a year on average?
+Given an electronic component with a failure rate of 0.0005 failures/hour, how long can its repair last on average to satisfy the availability requirement of being down for at most 24 hours a year on average?

 # Task 2